Nominations for IOTA Recognition Awards are open for Outstanding OT of the Year and Outstanding OTA of the year.

 Plan to celebrate AOTA's Centennial in 2017

-Membership in IOTA is growing.
-This is great news since IOTA is a member-driven organization and relies on the members to operate.
-Membership dues are used to provide a fall conference, employing a lobbyist to protect consumers and the profession, scholarships, communication through website and newsletters, and encourages networking and professional growth.
+Join IOTA.
+IOTA is a member-driven organization and relies on the members to operate.
+Your membership dues are used to provide a fall conference, employing a lobbyist to protect consumers and the profession, scholarships, communication through website and newsletters, and encourages networking and professional growth.

-Go to the Membership Page to join or renew today (credit cards accepted).
+Go to the MEMBERSHIP page to join (credit cards accepted).